Wednesday, February 24, 2021

 Here's something I bet a lot of us with disabilities never thought about.

-As clients, we have no idea what our caregiver's lives are like.
+As clients, we have no idea what our caregivers' lives are like.
 They come to work in all kinds of inclement weather.
 They show up when they don't feel well.
-If the weather is a mixture of dangerous cold and snow, making driving hazardous a caregiver may become trapped at work.
-A carryover got stuck here this week, She was away from her family for two days.
-The families of our caregivers make sacrifices too.
+If the weather is a mixture of dangerous cold and snow, making driving hazardous, a caregiver may become trapped at work.
+A carryover got stuck here this week.
+She was away from her family for two days.
+The families of our caregivers make sacrifices, too.
 This is something I had never considered until the recent winter storm.

 And, let's remember all the intimate and, at times, disgusting things we ask them to do for us.
 Do we even realize it?
 Do we just expect it?
 A human being's bodily functions are natural but gross.
 Not everyone can or should be a caregiver.
 Caregivers are special people.